Purpose

 To use the

 LOAD DATA LOCAL INFILEfeature, you must use OBClient V2.2.4 or later.
-If you do not have the OBClient client of the specified version, you can also use the MySQL client to connect to the database.In the client, execute the
+If you do not have an OBClient client that specifies the version, you can also use a MySQL client to connect to the database.In the client, execute the

-LOAD DATA LOCAL INFILEstatement to load the local data file.obclient [test]> LOAD DATA LOCAL INFILE '/home/admin/test_data/tbl1.csv' INTO TABLE tbl1 FIELDS TERMINATED BY ',';The return result is as follows:
+LOAD DATA LOCAL INFILEstatement to load the local data file.obclient [test]> LOAD DATA LOCAL INFILE '/home/admin/test_data/tbl1.csv' INTO TABLE tbl1 FIELDS TERMINATED BY ',';The execution result is as follows:

 Query OK, 3 rows affected Records: 3 Deleted: 0 Skipped: 0 Warnings: 0